Sulstice/Uptime-Cheminformatics/README.md

 # [📈 Live Status](https://demo.upptime.js.org): <!--live status--> **🟩 All systems operational**

 Hello and welcome to the Cheminformatic Status Database repository.
-As I access drug and chemical data online I often have misconnections or the resource is lost forever and also messes with my automation pipelines.
+As I explore chemical infinity online I often have misconnections or the resource is lost forever and also messes with my automation pipelines.
 In an attempt to keep track of the resources I use for myself I perform a heartbeat check to ensure they are still working.
+If you need it then just search the page and check the status.
+If the history is dead forever, links will be removed appropiately or into a deadlink category.

 This repository contains the open-source uptime monitor and status page for [Suliman Sharif](https://demo.upptime.js.org), powered by [Upptime](https://github.com/upptime/upptime).